xiaoguaishou0202yy/flight_tracking/README.md

 # FlightTracker Web App
-Welcome to the FlightTracker Web App, a comprehensive aviation tracking tool designed for both aviation enthusiasts and travelers.
+Welcome to the **FlightTracker Web App**, a comprehensive aviation tracking tool designed for both aviation enthusiasts and travelers.
 This application provides detailed, real-time information on flights between cities, nearby airports, and flights arriving at nearby destinations.

 ## Features
 1. City-to-City Flight Search: Search for all scheduled flights between two cities, with detailed information including the days of the week each flight operates, flight numbers, departure and arrival airports, as well as departure and arrival times.